Seven people in critical condition after Paris explosion

 She said four people were in “absolute emergency” condition and described pieces of glass still falling from buildings close to where it happened in the Rue Saint-Jacques.

-BFM TV showed fire services sealing off the fire and trying to hose down a building, and Parisians posted images on Twitter of a huge plume of smoke visible across much of the city including over the domed Pantheon monument.
+More than 200 firefighters were involved in the emergency response and were seen hosing down buildings, and Parisians posted images on Twitter of a huge plume of smoke visible across much of the city, including over the domed Pantheon monument.

 Journalist Olivier Galzi told BFM TV that he had seen the facade of a nearby building “completely collapse”.

-Police have urged people to avoid the area and a number of buildings were evacuated.
+Police urged people to avoid the area, which was busy with tourists and foreign students, and a number of buildings were evacuated.

 The neighbourhood, close to the Jardin du Luxembourg and the Sorbonne University, was cordoned off and scores of emergency workers filled the area.